On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Convergence of Smoothed Proximal ADMM

 where the last inequality is by squaring both sides of the inequality.
 Since

 we have

 where the last inequality is due to Cauchy-Schwartz inequality.
 This finishes the proof of \eqref{Theta} with $\eta=c({L}_f+p+\gamma\sigma^2_{\max}(A))N^{3/2}$.
 For the second part, we have

-where (i) is because of the triangular inequality, (ii) is due to the error bound \eqref{eb1} in Lemma \ref{error bound}, (iii) is due to the nonexpansiveness of the projection operator and (iv) is because of \eqref{Theta}.
-Setting $\bar {\sigma}_1=\sigma_1/(1+\eta)$ completes the proof. \end{proof} Next we establish a simple lemma to ensure that the primal descent inequality~\eqref{eq:primal_descent} in Lemma~\ref{primal} holds for the multi-block case.
-Since only the primal update is different, we just need to prove~\eqref{eq:descent} hold in the multi-block case. \begin{lem} For any $t\geq 0$, we have
+where (i) is because of the triangular inequality, (ii) is due to the error bound \eqref{eb1} in \cref{error bound}, (iii) is due to the nonexpansiveness of the projection operator and (iv) is because of \eqref{Theta}.
+Setting $\bar {\sigma}_1=\sigma_1/(1+\eta)$ completes the proof. \end{proof} Next we establish a simple lemma to ensure that the primal descent inequality~\eqref{eq:primal_descent} in \cref{primal} holds for the multi-block case.
+Since only the primal update is different, we just need to prove the following primal dscent also holds in the multi-block case. \begin{lem} For any $t\geq 0$, we have